dotnet/csharplang/proposals/extensions.md

   usage from other languages?
 - The metadata format currently doesn't include any modreqs to block other compilers.
 But the spec does mention we would block those scenarios.
 Let's either remove this requirement or update the metadata format.
+- We should follow-up on "factory scenario" where multiple extension containers have static factory methods with same parameter types but different return types.

 ### Add support for more member kinds